sgrunber/Project-ppchem-tools-kit/README.md

 ### 2. Cloning of the repository

-With the code `git clone https://github.com/*username*/Project-ppchem-tools-kit.git` and replacing *username* by your username, a local copy is created.
+With the code `git clone https://github.com/*username*/Project-ppchem-tools-kit.git` and replacing *username* by your github username, a local copy is created.

 ### 3. Using the Tools Kit

-- replace line 24 with path to your folder
-- run code
+Line 24: replace the line ASSETS_PATH = OUTPUT_PATH / Path(r"**path to your folder**"), with the pathname of your forked repository.

+Run the code in order for the interface to appear.

+### 4. Navigating the interface
 **i.** *Molecule Name*

 Upon entering the molecule's raw formula, the Tools Kit will output the SMILEs of that molecule.